exadel-inc/CompreFace/docs/Architecture-and-scalability.md

 Classification is not a very heavy operation as embedding calculation and in most cases doesn’t require GPU.
 API server connects to PostgreSQL database to store the data.

+There is a `PYTHON_URL` environment variable that tells this container where to send requests to `compreface-core` containers.
+Default value: `http://compreface-core:3000`.

 ## Embedding Servers
 Container name in docker-compose file: compreface-core